 To make the pecan topping place the pecans, flour, sugar, cinnamon, and salt in a food processor and pulse a few times to combine.
 Once pecans have broken into uniform pieces, add the melted butter while the motor still running.
 Pulse a few more times until the crust is fully hydrated.
 Set aside.

-Evenly spread the pecan topping over the creamy sweet potatoes and bake for 20-25 minutes until the topping is golden brown.
-Remove from heat and let cool 10 minutes before serving.
+Evenly spread the pecan topping over the creamy sweet potatoes and bake for 20-25 minutes until the topping is golden brown and the potatoes are heated all the way through.

-Leftover sweet potato casserole can be stored in an airtight container in the refrigerator for up to 3 days.
+Storing – Store leftover sweet potatos in an airtight container in the refrigerator for up to 3 days.

 More Vegan Thanksgiving Recipes